rbatorsky/intro-to-ngs-bioinformatics/README.md

 ## Acknowledgement

-[HBC Training In Depth NGS Analysis Course] (https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course)
+Much of this workshop has been adapted from the [HBC Training In Depth NGS Analysis Course](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course)